sandialabs/InterSpec/target/electron/README.md

 apt-get install libxss1
 ```

-If you are cross-compiling, you can build the Linux package from macOS using a command like
+If you are cross-compiling, you can, for example, build the Linux package from macOS using a command like

 ```bash
 npm i --target_arch=x64 --target_platform=linux ws
 ```

 ## Future Work

-In the future the build process may be improved to reduce the number of steps.
+- In the future the build process may be improved to do the final packaging through CMake.

-In the future it may also be possible to build the `InterSpec` server code as a native node.js module for a tighter, cleaner, integration between the GUI window and the server code.
+- launch_options.json is intended to allow users to customize behaviours (like allow multiple windows, or not), but is not actually implemented.
+- Need to look into having only a single instance of the application running when user wants multiple windows open.